mosheurpau/cornerstonejs-Dicom-with-react/README.md

 # Cornerstone.js Viewer with DICOMweb Integration

 This project sets up a DICOM image viewer using Cornerstone.js integrated with DICOMweb.
 It fetches DICOM images from a DICOMweb server, processes them, and displays them using Cornerstone.js in a React application.
-The component provides various functionalities such as zooming, rotating, Invert Effect and resetting Viewport.
+The component provides various functionalities such as zooming, rotating, Invert Effect, resetting Viewport, and navigate through DICOM images.

 ## Features